mharen/mharen.github.io/_posts/2011/2011-01-30-how-to-cook-occasionally-alongside-wife.md

 1. Find and study a steak recipe.
 [Check!](http://howtogrillsteak.com/prep.aspx)
 2. Find and study a baked potato recipe.
 [Check!](http://howtobakeapotato.com/)
 3. Make sure we have everything.
 Check!
-4. Make a timeline like this (working backwards from Go Time): {% imagesize /assets/2011/cook-5.png:img %}
+4. Make a timeline like this (working backwards from Go Time):<br/> {% imagesize /assets/2011/cook-5.png:img %}
 5. Execute timeline

 This approach yields one other awesome benefit aside from helping dinner hit the table on-time and at the right temperature: it’s stress free.
 I just follow my timeline and don’t worry about what I might be missing.
 When I finish a task, I just set a timer to go off for when I need to start the next step so I can safely zone out on something else (e.g. after “set table”, set timer for “7:40”).